[Feature] Babis - 'pro-EU' leader of sceptic Czech Republic

 Eight months after elections in which Babis's ANO party finished first but with no majority, the prime minister is still trying to form a stable government.

-Babis's cabinet, which has to be approved by president Milos Zeman, will be a minority government and will depend on the support of a far-right party, Freedom and Direct Democracy Party (SPD) and of the Communist Party of Bohemia and Moravia (KSCM).
+Babis's cabinet, which has to be approved by president Milos Zeman, will be a minority government and will depend on support from the Communist Party of Bohemia and Moravia (KSCM).

 A vote of confidence is planned on 11 July.
 Babis lost a first one in January.

-Note: This article was corrected on 26 June.
-It stated that the government would depend on support from the Communist party and the far right SPD party.
-Only Communists said they would support the government.